mehhhehe/facial-recognition-proj/README.md

 # Facial Recognition Project
-CV Project for the Computer Vision Course at GUtech
+CV Project for the Computer Vision course at GUtech

 # Installation
 - Clone repo